 - The space heater was not properly maintained and developed worn, faulty or torn wires that resulted in a spark and fire.

-Put safety first with space heater use.
-Implement the following safety plan to better prevent fire hazards:
+Put safety first and implement the following safety plan to better prevent space heater fire hazards:

 Choose the Correct Size for Your Space